noahlange/gecs/README.md

 ## Questions/Statements & Answers/Responses

 **Q/S**: How's the performance?
-**A/R**: Some where between "bad" and "terrible".
-I'd had rough comparisons to ape-ecs / ecsy listed here, but after running it through https://github.com/ddmills/js-ecs-benchmarks I realized the numbers I'd provided are wildly misleading.
+**A/R**: Somewhere between "bad" and "terrible".
+Typically ranks in the last 3 on most test cases in [ecs-benchmark](https://github.com/noctjs/ecs-benchmark) and ddmills' [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks). _That being said_, it's more than capable of 60 FPS.

 **Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have thought possible.
 **A/R**: Also yes.
 But again, this is all about ergonomics and my feelings.